 WP-CLI is the WordPress Command-Line Interface.
 If you manage multiple WordPress sites and are comfortable with a command line interface, WP-CLI is for you.
 But even if you’ve never used a CLI before, WP-CLI may still have a place in your life.

 WP-CLI is installed and ready to use on all of the GreenGeeks web servers, and works on WordPress Version 3.7 or later running on PHP 5.4 or later.

 Before we get into what you can do with WP-CLI, we should talk about connecting to your website in a way that allows you to use a CLI.
 There are a couple of ways to do that.
 First is a traditional command line shell that you open up on your computer.
 We have a step by step tutorial to help you get a shell connection up and running.
-Alternately, we explain how to access the web server command line through a web browser in this article.

 Note: When you’re first getting started with WP-CLI you may want to set up a test WordPress installation, or even a sandbox or development environment so you are free to experiment and make mistakes without causing problems on a live WordPress website.

 Once you’ve established your connection (preferably to a WordPress installation that you can afford to break), here are a few useful WP-CLI commands to try.